Happy Ever After (1932 film)

 to qualify as a British quota film.

 A German-language version A Blonde Dream and a French-language version (Un rêve blond) were filmed at the same time.
 The film was shot in Berlin at the Babelsberg Studios using principally British actors.
 The film's sets were designed by the art director Erich Kettelhut.

 Synopsis

-A young woman who dreams of going to Hollywood and becoming a star, meets and falls in love with two window cleaners.
+A young woman who dreams of going to Hollywood and becoming a star, meets two window cleaners and falls in love with both of them.